Locally moving groups and laminar actions on the line: A plethora of laminar actions, I: restriction preorders

-One way to analyze finer properties of $\R$-focal actions of the group $F$ is to apply Theorem \ref{t-F-trichotomy} iteratively, by exploiting the self-similarity of $F$.
-Namely assume that $\varphi\colon F\to \homeo_+(\R)$ is a minimal $\R$-focal action increasingly horograded by the standard action on $(0, 1)$.
-Recall that for every dyadic $x\in (0,1)$ the group $F_{(0,x)}$ is isomorphic to $F$, and its image under $\varphi$ is totally bounded, that is $\fixphi(F_{(0, x)})$ accumulates on both $\pm \infty$.
-Thus we can apply Theorem \ref{t-F-trichotomy} to the action of $F_{(0, x)}$ on every connected component $J$ of $\suppphi(F_{(0, x)})$.
-It follows that this action still falls into one of the three cases up to semi-conjugacy: action by translations, the standard action, and $\R$-focal actions.
+One way to analyze finer properties of laminar actions of the group $F$ is to apply Theorem \ref{t-F-trichotomy} inductively, by exploiting the self-similarity of $F$.
+Namely, assume that $\varphi\colon F\to \homeo_+(\R)$ is a minimal laminar action, positively horograded by the standard action on $(0, 1)$.
+Recall that for every dyadic $x\in (0,1)$, the group $F_{(0,x)}$ is isomorphic to $F$, and its image under $\varphi$ is totally bounded (that is, $\fixphi(F_{(0, x)})$ accumulates on both $\pm \infty$).
+Thus, we can apply Theorem \ref{t-F-trichotomy} to the action of $F_{(0, x)}$ on every connected component $J$ of $\suppphi(F_{(0, x)})$.
+It follows that this action still falls into one of the three cases up to semi-conjugacy: action by translations, the standard action, and laminar actions.
 In the third case, this analysis can of course be iterated.
 We will speak of ``sublevels'' of the action $\varphi$ to refer to the actions of the subgroups $F_{(0, x)}$ obtained in this way.
-From this point of view the actions $\psi_{K}$ arising from restriction preorder are very special: indeed they are not exotic on any sublevel (in contrast with other $\R$-focal actions of $F$; see Proposition \ref{p-F-CB-sublevels} below).
+From this point of view, the actions $\psi_{K}$ arising from restriction preorders are very special: indeed they are not exotic on any sublevel (in contrast with other laminar actions of $F$; see Proposition \ref{p-F-CB-sublevels} below).
+The proof of this fact is relatively short when using the notion of domination between preorders that will be introduced later in Definition \ref{d-preorder-dominates}, and in particular the fact that if one preorder dominates another one, then their dynamical realizations are positively semi-conjugate (Lemma \ref{lem.domsemicon}).